-- Practice excellent oral hygiene by brushing and cleaning between your teeth.
-Make sure to brush twice a day with a soft brush, cleaning between your teeth, and using an antimicrobial mouthrinse.
+- Practice excellent oral hygiene by brushing twice a day with a soft brush, cleaning between your teeth, and using an antimicrobial mouthrinse.

 - See your dental professional for regular checkups, and discuss any symptoms like bleeding or swollen gums.

 Managing gum inflammation and diabetes can be overwhelming, but you can do it!
 Maintaining excellent oral care, monitoring your mouth for gum disease, and getting regular dental care will decrease gum inflammation and risk of severe periodontal disease, increasing the quality of your life—and the quality of your smile.